 Classes consist of a 6 week set priced at $150.00.
 We have multiple instructors to help you throughout the set and a large facility to accommodate multiple handler/dog teams.
 Please note we will be following COVID-19 social distancing protocols to ensure the safety of all participants and instructors.

 We require that your dog is up to date on their parvo/distemper and rabies vaccine.
 Though the bordetella vaccine is not mandatory it is highly encouraged for your dog's safety.
-The first week of class we have you attend withOUT your dog so that you can focus and concentrate on the homework we send with you.
-This helps to ensure that you can hear

 All of our methods are positive reinforcement and they build such a great relationship with our dogs and their handlers.
 We see willing, enthusiastic dogs and handlers that want to continue on because training is enjoyable.